Would you believe that infidelity is not the leading cause of divorce today? Neither is domestic violence!

 The speaker doesn’t need a parrot.
 The partner needs to know the listener got it.
 This also stops listeners from wheel-spinning (not listening to what the speaker is saying because they are crafting their comeback in their head).

-The responder then talks about when he or she felt that way outside of the relationship to further show the partner that he or she understands.
+The responder then talks about when they felt that way outside of the relationship to further show the partner that they understand.

 Also, watch the following video where Dr. Gottman talks about how a critical mindset poisons relationships and even affects the immune system.